syncfusion-content/uwp-docs/uwp/Visual-Studio-Integration/Create-Project.md

    ![Syncfusion UWP Project configuration wizard](Syncfusion-Project-Templates_images/Syncfusion-Project-Templates-img4.jpeg)

    N> If SDK is chosen as the reference type, then all the Syncfusion® UWP controls will be added.
-So, you no need to select any components.
+So, you don't need to select any components.

 4. After click **Create** button, the Syncfusion® UWP Application is created with required SDK/references and pages.